Company establishment in Slovakia

 • Opening a bank account and depositing the authorized capital.

-• Registration in the Commercial Register of Slovakia through a notary or an online service.
+• Registration in the Commercial Register of Slovakia, either via a notary or through an online service.

-• Register with the tax inspectorate and get a taxpayer identification number.
+• Registration with the tax inspectorate and obtaining the identification number of the taxpayer.

-This method involves acquiring an existing, registered company, which can significantly reduce the time to start a business.
-A ready-made company is usually already registered in the Commercial Register, has a current account, and can be “clean”, i.e., do not conduct real activities until the moment of sale.
+It involves purchasing an already existing and registered company, and this may drastically cut down the time to start a business.
+A ready-made company would normally be one that is already listed in the Commercial Register, already has a current account, and can be “clean”—not conduct real activities up to the very moment of sale.

 • Having a company history can be useful when applying for loans or negotiating with partners.